99kaits/tomochan/README.md

 - image thumbnails
 - file size and dimentions in db, kinda goes hand in hand with thumbnails actually i can prob use PIL for both
 - videos/audio, with thumbnails for video so ffmpeg will probably be involved somehow there
+- maybe even pdfs but NOT using ghostscript i do not want to get hacked like 4chan
 - allowed filetypes and number of uploads configurable by board
 - silly banner ads
 - optimize sql queries